 - XDA Recognized Developer phhusson has mentioned that ADB has support for multicast DNS.
 So, it can possible to connect ADB wirelessly without any device’s IP address.
 However, there is no official confirmation on it.

 - The new App Compatibility Developer Option will help the developers to test out the new platform changes easily.
 Every time when Google launches a new Android version, the Android app developers need to read all the changes and documentation.
 Then they can update their apps to add new API features to update their apps from the older version.
 Now, the app developers can use ADB commands to test their apps how they run in the background on a new Android version.

-- Dark Mode Scheduling: Just like the iOS 13, the Android R may offer a scheduled dark mode option whether to run the dark theme or not.
+- Dark Mode Scheduling: Android 11 now offers a scheduled dark mode option whether to run the dark theme or not.
 According to the timezone, the system will automatically detect the day & night condition and implement the dark theme to the whole system.
-Though in Android 10, the dark mode is available but there is no option to set timeframe.
+Though in Android 10 previously, the dark mode is available there is no option to set timeframe.

 - The Airplane Mode on Android 11 may finally stop turning off the Bluetooth Audio.
 The radios in the phone can interfere with airplanes, and this feature will turn off the radio without turning off the phone completely.
 The Bluetooth won’t turn off automatically while running Airplane mode in situations like Bluetooth A2DP is connected and BT Hearing Aid profile is connected.